Gr8fulTed/Pied-Piper/README.md

 This means Pied Piper is fast, easy and flexible right from the start.

 ## Todo
-+Back-end
++Back-end Using Dropzone.js

-+In-built video player with lossless compression
++In-built video player with lossless compression using video.js

 ## Thanks